AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 See information about the Pay Later offers in [PayPal's Pay Later offers documentation](https://developer.paypal.com/docs/checkout/pay-later/us/).
 Use the **Country or region** dropdown to select a region of interest.

-See [Settings](settings.md#payment-buttons) to learn how to disable/enable the [!DNL Pay Later] messaging.
+Learn how to disable or enable the [!DNL Pay Later] messaging by updating the [Settings](settings.md#payment-buttons) configuration.

 ## Use only PayPal payment buttons

-To quickly get your store into production mode you can configure _only_ PayPal payment buttons (Venmo, PayPal, etc.)---instead of also using the PayPal credit card payment option.
+To quickly get your store into production mode, you can configure _only_ PayPal payment buttons (Venmo, PayPal, and so on.)---instead of also using the PayPal credit card payment option.

 This allows you to:

-* Provide a variety of payment options for your customers, including Venmo and PayPal payment buttons, with the option to turn off PayPal hosted card fields and use an existing credit card provider.
+* Provide various payment options for your customers, including Venmo and PayPal payment buttons, with the option to turn off PayPal hosted card fields and use an existing credit card provider.
-* Use your existing credit card provider for credit card payments, while also utilizing PayPal's other payment options.
+* Use your existing credit card provider for credit card payments, while also using PayPal's other payment options.
-* Use PayPal's payment buttons in a region in which PayPal does not support credit cards as a payment option.
+* Use PayPal's payment buttons in regions where PayPal does not support credit cards as a payment option.

 To **capture payments with _only_ PayPal payment buttons (_not_ the PayPal credit card payment option)**:

-1. Ensure your store is [in production mode](settings.md#enable-payment-services).
+1. Ensure that your store is [in production mode](settings.md#enable-payment-services).
 1. [Configure the desired PayPal payment buttons](settings.md#payment-buttons) in Settings.
 1. Turn _Off_ the **[[!UICONTROL Show PayPal Credit and Debit card button]](settings.md#payment-buttons)** option in the _[!UICONTROL Payment buttons]_ section.

 To **capture payments with your existing credit card provider _and_ PayPal payment buttons**:

-1. Ensure your store is [in production mode](settings.md#enable-payment-services).
+1. Ensure that your store is [in production mode](settings.md#enable-payment-services).
 1. [Configure the desired PayPal payment buttons](settings.md#payment-buttons).
 1. Turn _Off_ the **[[!UICONTROL PayPal Show Credit and Debit card button]](settings.md#payment-buttons)** option in the _[!UICONTROL Payment buttons]_ section.
 1. Turn _Off_ the **[[!UICONTROL Show on checkout page]](settings.md#credit-card-fields)** option in the _[!UICONTROL Credit card fields]_ section and use your [existing credit card provider account](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/payments/payments.html#payments).